Deborah Howard: Awards and honours

-Howard was elected a Fellow of the British Academy FBA in 2010.
+Howard was elected a Fellow of the British Academy (FBA) in 2010.
 She has worked as a Council Member, on working groups, committees and is currently a peer reviewer for grant and fellowship applications in History of Art and Architecture.

 In 2021, she was elected to the American Philosophical Society.

-A Festschrift Architecture, Art and Identity in Venice and Its Territories, 1450–1750: Essays in Honour of Deborah Howard was published in 2013.
+A Festschrift, Architecture, Art and Identity in Venice and Its Territories, 1450–1750: Essays in Honour of Deborah Howard, was published in 2013.

 Community work

-During her long career, Professor Howard has acted on numerous external academic committees as well as in more community based posts.
-For example, Professor Howard is a Trustee of the Venice in Peril Fund.
-More locally she is School Governor of St John’s College School Cambridge having previously been a governor of St Margaret’s School in Edinburgh (since closed) and the Perse School for Girls (now the Stephen Perse Foundation) in Cambridge.
+During her long career, Howard has acted on numerous external academic committees as well as in more community based posts.
+For example, she is a trustee of the Venice in Peril Fund.
+More locally, she is school governor of St John’s College School, Cambridge, having previously been a governor of St Margaret’s School in Edinburgh (since closed) and the Perse School for Girls (now the Stephen Perse Foundation) in Cambridge.

 Personal life

-Deborah Howard was born in Westminster, London, on 26 February 1946.
+Howard was born in Westminster, London, on 26 February 1946.
 She is married to the physicist Malcolm Longair and they have two children.